OpusVL/odoo-search-operators/README.md

 These can be mixed in with other operators as usual.

+Extra handling was also needed in the `build_search_data` function prefix/suffix wild cards to the user-inputted strings.

 ## TODO:
 Remove cruft from search.js file, as it is currently just a copy paste of the core one, with a few lines added to it.